grouparoo/grouparoo/documents/deployment/getting-started.md

-# Running a Grouparoo Application
+# Running Grouparoo

 ## Getting Started

 This guide will help you run the Grouparoo application on your local machine.
+At the end of this guide there are links to instructions on how to run Grouparoo on various production-ready platforms.

 Grouparoo is a node.js application written in Typescript.
 Grouparoo relies on a Postgres database and Redis cache.
 Gropuaroo is distributed though NPM.

 ### Step 1: Create your `package.json` file
 Create a new project with a `package.json` file like the one below.
 Grouparoo is a [node.js](https://nodejs.org/).
 Make sure you are running node version 12 or higher.
 We use NPM to manage our dependencies.
 Grouparoo **requires** the **Postgres** and Redis databases.
 On OSX, these can be installed via [Homebrew](https://brew.sh/).